sahilpawarr/sahilpawarrr.github.io/content/Champawat field notes.md

 - Repeatedly mentioned how we should do this before the CM visit and communicate this to CM office that this work is being done in Champawat
 - One point to note here is that the CM is the MLA from Champawat itself
 - Reflection here is to understand the incentive structures of bureaucrats and what motivates them to take up certain projects over others

+Won't another program being conducted at the same time on treatment group be a confounding variable?

+### Q. How different is the overall growth of the girl child when she studies in an all girls school as compared to a co-ed school?

+10/7
+GGIC Khetikhan
+- azim premji for teacher training, 9-12 kosallam
+- most teachers are transferred and classes are left vacant because of this
+- principal was supportive and allowed for the sessions without any issues
+- question: what role does caste play in doing favours for someone or for getting things done quicker?
+(Anecdote of how principal asked taruns surname and once she found some familiar connections suddenly became even more helpful )

+## GIC Khetikhan:
+- computers exist but there's no one to actually teach anything related to the computer
+- low attendance despite providing evrything for free.
+- family itself stops children from going to school for reasons of maybe marriage, helping in the field, basically negligence from parents towards education because of other factors.
+Distance is also a factor
+-
+1UCOST 2x (6-10)
+Stem Lab (6-10)
+Koshallam (9-12) (teacher teaching their skills) Anandam (6-8)